 Record all changes to signature authorities and recall historical signatory rights as of any historical date in time with a detailed audit trail.

-Unauthorized signatures create risks including legal disputes, regulatory violations, and financial fraud.
-Relying on outdated or unverified authorised signatory lists can lead to contracts being signed by unauthorized individuals, exposing companies to compliance failures and financial losses — a risk that intensifies for multinational organizations managing signatory authority across regulatory regimes.
+Unauthorized signatures create risks including legal disputes, regulatory violations, and authorization control failures.
+Relying on outdated or unverified authorised signatory lists can lead to contracts being signed by unauthorized individuals, exposing companies to compliance failures and financial losses, a risk that intensifies for multinational organizations managing signatory authority across regulatory regimes.

 Aptly mitigates these risks by ensuring only authorized individuals can execute contracts, enhancing security and compliance.